softwarerero/meteor-issues-demo/readme.md

-# Demonstrate the use of the issues package
+# Demonstrate the use of the issues package.

-These packages where added/removed manually to the demo application: mrt add coffeescript mrt add issues mrt remove autopublish mrt add accounts-password mrt add iron-router mrt add bootstrap-3
+You may need to add the following packages manually:

+* mrt add coffeescript
+* mrt add collection2
+* mrt add issues
+* mrt remove autopublish
+* mrt add accounts-password
+* mrt add iron-router
+* mrt add bootstrap-3